SPRING 2018 TERM

-ADM4396 Section A
+ADM4396 Section X

 Selected Issues in Global Marketing with Applications to the Luxury and Private Banking Sector

-(A 5-day intensive course offered during the Fall Study Week, From Monday, October 23rd to Friday, October 27th.)
+(A 5-day intensive course offered during the first week of May, from Monday, April 30th , 2018 to Friday, May 4th, 2018)

-Multinationals and small firms as well have responded to the challenge created by these unmatched opportunities by boldly entering new markets either by themselves or through alliances and other cooperatives arrangements with foreign partners.
+Multinationals and small firms as well have responded to the challenge created by these unmatched opportunities by boldly entering new markets either by themselves or through alliances and other cooperative arrangements with foreign partners.
 At this stage, firms may enter foreign markets with a large variety of options and expand worldwide through the simultaneous operationalization of foreign, multinational, regional and global marketing strategies.
 The first task in this course will be to draw the distinctions between these internalization modes, and then to evaluate under which conditions these modes may be appropriate to the firm depending on its profile, constraints and objectives.
 The second one will be to analyze how marketing strategies must be adapted accordingly.
 Although a variety of business sectors will be covered in these cases and in the lectures, global luxury marketing will be more specifically addressed.
 Strategies of firms such as Louis Vuitton, Hermès, Rolex and Pathek Phillippe will be discussed as well as strategies in the «luxury» private banking sector to high net worth individuals worldwide.

 This course will be taught by Dr. Jean-Emile Denis, Professor Emeritus, University of Geneva, Switzerland.